-Most neonates are ventilated because of immaturity of lung tissue or hyaline membrane disease.
+Most neonates are ventilated because of immaturity of lung tissue or respiratory distress syndrome (RDS).
 The primary goal of mechanical ventilation is to support breathing and oxygenation while using protective lung strategies to minimize potential damage to the neonate’s lungs.

 Time-triggered, pressure-limited, and time-cycled mechanical ventilation is achieved using ventilators specifically designed to ventilate neonates using this mode.
 These ventilators require capabilities, including the ability to generate low tidal volumes (VTs) and low flows and to sense low-flow and low-pressure changes and other very small dynamic changes generated by the patient.